Serial Experiments Lain (video game)

-The Serial Experiments Lain video game, based on the anime of the same name, was released for PlayStation exclusively in Japan on November 26, 1998 by Pioneer LDC.
+The Serial Experiments Lain video game, based on the anime of the same name, was released for PlayStation exclusively in Japan on November 26, 1998, by Pioneer LDC.
 It is largely dialogue-centric, differing from traditional video game gameplay structures.
-Throughout the game the player, in the role of a therapist, unlocks pieces of multimedia information with the assistance of the source material's protagonist, Lain Iwakura, to explore her mental state.
-This material includes Lain's therapy sessions, her diary, notes of her therapist and video segments.
+Throughout the game, the player, in the role of a therapist, unlocks pieces of information and multimedia with the assistance of the source material's protagonist, Lain Iwakura, to explore her mental state.
+This material includes Lain's therapy sessions, her diary, notes from her therapist, and video segments.
 The game shares the themes and protagonist, but not the plot, of the original anime series.

 Gameplay

 The game was designed as a "network simulator" which the player would navigate to explore Lain's journey between real life and online life.
-The creators themselves did not describe it as a game, but as "Psycho-Stretch-Ware", incorporating visual novel and non-linear multimedia elements; the gameplay is limited to unlocking pieces of information, and then reading/viewing/listening to them, with little or no puzzle needed to unlock.
+The creators themselves did not describe it as a game but as "Psycho-Stretch-Ware", incorporating visual novel and non-linear multimedia elements; the gameplay is limited to unlocking pieces of information and then reading/viewing/listening to them, with little or no puzzle needed to unlock.
 Lain distances itself even more from classical games by the random order in which information is collected.
-The aim of the authors was to let the player get the feeling that there are myriads of information that they would have to sort through, and that they would have to do with less than what exists to understand.
-As with the anime, the creative team's main goal was to let the player "feel" Lain, and "to understand her problems, and to love her".
+The aim of the authors was to let the player get the feeling that there are myriads of information that they would have to sort through and that they would have to do with less than what exists to understand.
+As with the anime, the creative team's main goal was to let the player "feel" Lain, "to understand her problems, and to love her".

 Plot

-The series of events differs slightly from that of the animated series.
+The series of events differs significantly from that of the animated series, serving as an alternative retelling.
 In the video game, Lain talks to a therapist, Touko Yonera, a character that doesn't appear in the anime, while most characters from the anime (like Alice) are absent from the game.
-Lain herself is basically the only common element between the two, and even the ending is different: while she erases everyone's memories and becomes an entity of the Wired in the anime, and kills Eiri Masami, in the video game she commits suicide to escape to the Wired, where she is finally joined by her psychiatrist.
-The game serves as a prequel to the anime set at a chronologically earlier date.
+Lain herself, the relationship between the real world and the internet, and other details are common elements between the two.